-- Acknowledgements.
+- Acknowledgments.
 This is your opportunity to thank anyone who helped you with your science fair project, from a single individual to a company or government agency.

 - Write the abstract section last, even though it will be one of the first sections of your final report.

 - Your final report will be several pages long, but don't be overwhelmed!
 Most of the sections are made up of information that you have already written.
 Gather up the information for each section and type it in a word processor if you haven't already.

 - Save your document often!
 You do not want to work hard getting something written the perfect way, only to have your computer crash and the information lost.
 Frequent file saving could save you a lot of trouble!